xiangao/reproducible-research/content/git/index.md

 <!-- NOTES -->

-We're going to focus on Git, the version control system developed by Linus Torvalds for managing the source code for Linux.
+We're going to focus on Git, the version control system developed by Linus Torvalds (the creator of Linux).

 You can track any content, but it's mostly for tracking plain text files, but that can be most anything (source code, data analysis